Book III — The Current

 Step 4 — Outcome: Success.

 Step 5 — Open State.
 Ghost Bullet Tempo 4.
 He is Open from Tick 4 to Tick 8.
 An enemy fires at him at Tick 6 and hits for 3 damage.
-He rolls ECHO 3 + Focus 2 = 5 dice vs. TN 11 (8 + 3).
-He rolls 12.
-Success — channeling continues.
+He must roll ECHO 3 + Focus 2 = 5 dice vs. TN 11 (8 + 3).
+He rolls a 12 — Success, channeling continues.

 Step 6 — Resolution.
-At Tick 8, Ghost Bullet manifests.
-His next shot ignores Armor and Cover, deals Force damage.
-Steps: +2 damage.
-His next shot will deal WR 3 + 2 Steps = 5 damage, ignoring all defenses.
+At Tick 8, Ghost Bullet manifests: his next shot ignores Armor and Cover and deals Force damage.
+With +2 Steps, that shot deals WR 3 + 2 = 5 damage, ignoring all defenses.

-Rook is now at Tick 8, with the Ghost Bullet effect ready, having spent 1 Strain and gained no Erosion.
-A clean, successful Cantrip.
+Rook is now at Tick 8 with the effect ready, having spent 1 Strain and no Erosion (and he gained Resonance with Ghost Bullet), so his next cast of it is free.
+A clean Cantrip.

 That is what a cheap cast looks like.
-Now imagine the same flow for a Rank 5 Miracle.
-Tempo 9 — Open for nearly half a round.
-TN 16 — possible only with significant investment.
-Cost: a piece of who you are, gone forever.
-The Talent files describe the specific effects.
-The structure is the same.
+Now imagine the same flow for a Rank 5 Miracle: Tempo 9 (Open for nearly half a round), TN 16 (possible only with real investment), and a cost of a piece of who you are, gone forever.
+The structure is identical.
 The price is everything.